dask/dask-jobqueue/docs/index.rst

 - submit command used in dask-jobqueue (``qsub`` or equivalent) doesn't correspond to the one you use.
-Check in the given ``JobQueueCluster`` implementation that job submission command and eventual arguments look familiar to you, eventually try them.
+Check in the given ``JobQueueCluster`` implementation that job submission command and eventual arguments look familliar to you, eventually try them.

 - submit command output is not the same as the one expected by dask-jobqueue.
   We use submit command stdout to parse the job_id corresponding to the